firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-91:16">With long life will I satisfy him, and shew him my salvation.</p>

-<p id="psa-92:1"><A Psalm or Song for the sabbath day.> It is a good thing to give thanks unto the LORD, and to sing praises unto thy name, O most High:</p>
+<p id="psa-92:1">It is a good thing to give thanks unto the LORD, and to sing praises unto thy name, O most High:</p>

 <p id="psa-92:2">To shew forth thy lovingkindness in the morning, and thy faithfulness every night,</p>